Nonye2K3/chia/Farming-on-many-machines.md

 *Note:*

-Currently (beta27), the GUI doesn't show harvester plots.
+Currently (mainnet), the GUI doesn't show harvester plots.
 The best way to see if it's working is shut down Chia full node and set your logging level to `INFO` in your `config.yaml` on your main machine and restart Chia full node.
-Now you can check the log `~/.chia/beta-1.0bx/log/debug.log` and see if you get messages like the following:
+Now you can check the log `~/.chia/mainnet/log/debug.log` and see if you get messages like the following:
 ```
 [time stamp] farmer farmer_server   : INFO   -> new_signage_point to peer [harvester IP address] [peer id - 64 char hexadecimal]
 [time stamp] farmer farmer_server   : INFO   <- new_proof_of_space from peer [peer id - 64 char hexadecimal] [harvester IP address]